Middle Eastern Languages and Cultures

 Curriculum

 All graduate students at UC Berkeley must be enrolled in a minimum of 12 units per semester.
-In addition to the courses required for specific concentrations in the MA in Middle Eastern Languages and Cultures (listed below), all entering graduate students should take the following course:
+In addition to the courses required for specific concentrations in the MA in Middle Eastern Languages and Cultures (listed below), all entering graduate students should take the following course if it is available in their first or second year of the MELC program:

 MELC 200